darudestorm12/reddit-image-download/README.md

 # requirements

-Requests and Requests.auth modules
+Requests, Requests.auth and wget modules

 You have to create an application here: https://www.reddit.com/prefs/apps/

 # configuration

-Open rim.py and change these values at the top to your own values
+Open rid.py and change these values at the top to your own values

 client_id = 'yourclientid'
 client_secret = 'yourclientsecret'
-username = "redditusername"
+username = 'redditusername'
-password = "redditpassword"
+password = 'redditpassword'

 # example usage